 We've had of course endless media comparisons between this car and its BMW Z4 development cousin.
 GR Supra Chief Engineer Tetsuya Tada hasn't got much time for any of that, pointing out that all the dynamic elements that really matter - namely the settings used here for suspension, steering and the electronically controlled differential - are all his brand's own, courtesy of an intensive tuning programme from Gazoo Racing, the Toyota competition division given the task of developing this model.
 'If you're going to compare the Supra to another car', he says, 'compare it to a Porsche Cayman'.
 That of course isn't the kind of classic straight-six, front-engined rear-wheel drive sports car the top version of this Toyota is trying to be, but the 3.0-litre GR Supra's power output (335bhp) and performance figures (rest to 62mph in 4.3s) are very Cayman-like.
 If you want to save a little, there's also a four cylinder 2.0-litre GR Supra model offering 254bhp and rest to 62mph in 5.2s.
 Top speed with both variants is 155mph.

-The gearbox used on a GR Supra is somewhat different to anything you'll find on a Porsche - an 8-speed ZF torque converter auto - its change times influenced by your choice between 'Normal' or 'Sport' drive mode settings.
+Transmission-wise, you have to have an 8-speed ZF torque converter auto with the 2.0-litre model - and this is the primary gearbox with the 3.0-litre variant too, though that 3.0-litre version can also be had with a six-speed intelligent manual transmission if you like to time your own changes.
+On the auto, change times are influenced by your choice between 'Normal' or 'Sport' drive mode settings.
 These also alter steering feel, throttle response and the ride quality you get from the 'Adaptive Variable Suspension'.
 More electronics feature in the form of an active differential that redirects torque between the rear wheels, firing you from bend to bend.
 All of this is further aided by ideal 50:50 weight distribution and a particularly stiff chassis.
 The fairly chunky one and a half-tonne kerb weight is less helpful, which is one of the reasons why you can't chuck this car into a bend with quite the abandon you can with some rivals.
 But it'd be an easier car to live with day-to-day.

 Design and Build